MicrosoftDocs/windows-iotcore-docs/windows-iotcore/develop-your-app/OnScreenKeyboard.md

 For prototyping (development) images, the on-screen keyboard feature is already included, but you will need to enable it from Device Settings in the [Windows Device Portal](../manage-your-device/deviceportal.md#iot-specific-features).

-For commecialization, the following optional feature packages will add the on-screen keyboard to your image:
+For commercialization, the following optional feature packages will add the on-screen keyboard to your image:
 * IOT_SHELL_ONSCREEN_KEYBOARD
 * IOT_SHELL_ONSCREEN_KEYBOARD_FOLLOWFOCUS